laiafr/SegCatSpa/README.md

 The first bilingual corpus includes a mix of 50% Catalan and 50% Spanish.
 The second bilingual corpora includes a mix of 50% English and 50% Spanish.

-This repository contains the collected corpora from English, Catalan and Spanish.
-As well as all the steps to process the data wich are descrived in the recipes of each langauge.
+This repository contains the collected corpora from English, Catalan and Spanish, as well as all the steps to process the data wich are descrived in the recipes of each langauge.